Paperless Customer Journey – JetBlue Deviceless Boarding

-This year JetBlue entered the ranks of the innovators who disrupt industries.
+This year, JetBlue entered the ranks of the innovators who disrupt industries by applying customer experience technology.
 They not only imagine the future.
 They build it.
-With award winning facial recognition boarding technology JetBlue previews travel of the future to customers.
+With award winning facial recognition boarding technology JetBlue previews the future of travel.

-The fact that JetBlue’s facial recognition trial was named as one of the 100 greatest innovations of 2017 by Popular Science is one of the many signs the airline received about how excited the public is about innovation in the airline space.
+So the fact that JetBlue’s facial recognition trial was named as one of the 100 greatest innovations of 2017 by Popular Science is a major signal to the airline showing how excited the public is about innovation in the airline space.
 JetBlue realized customers are not just ready.
-They are eager to step into a world of new experiences that are personal, helpful, and simple.
+Indeed, they are eager to step into a world of new experiences that are personal, helpful, and simple.

 So, why is it so hard to eliminate friction points on the travel journey and enable repeatable, intuitive, and empathetic experiences when we fly?